RungeZhai/LGAlertSheet/README.md

   [alertView show];
   ```
-  You can call `[alertView animateToCompletionState];` if the progress is completed, or set `alertView.progressView`'s `animationCompletionCallBack` and in that block call `[alertView animateToCompletionState];` so that it will animate to completion state once the progress is completed.
+  You can call `[alertView animateToCompletionState];` after the progress is completed to transite to completion state, or set `alertView.progressView`'s `animationCompletionCallBack` and in that block call `[alertView animateToCompletionState];` so that it will animate to completion state once the progress is completed.

 5. Showing ActionSheet with 1 options: